 As the 21st Century snowshoe community, we may give up a great deal if we abandon traditional snowshoes.
 For starters, we may give up comfort, flotation, and the ability to walk smoothly through both snow and slush when we go off-trail for long distances.
 We may give up the ability to snowshoe when the temperature dips under 30 degrees below zero.
 And we may give up the ability to hunt quietly on snowshoes or to walk through natural winter habitats in near-silence.

 But something even more fundamental is at stake: our connection with a continuous 6,000-year tradition.

-Our tradition began some 6,000 years ago, when the first Central Asian tribesmen used hide straps to lash a slate of wood to the bottom of each foot – and then walked across the snow on these “shoeskis” without sinking.
+Our tradition began some 6,000 years ago when the first Central Asian tribesmen used hide straps to lash a slate of wood to the bottom of each foot.
+They then walked across the snow on these “shoeskis” without sinking.